brb-dev/HipSter/README.md

 The use of flavor is to demonstrate how real-world flutter project is structured, in vscode you can run as debug after selecting the launch configuration.

+### CICD

+Under `.github/workflows' a fine pull_request.yml has been added, this workflow will run on every PR on main branch, it will analyze code and run the test cases and show the coverage percentages.

 ### Build app